Shangmin-Chen/Whisperrr/README.md

    - Click to browse and select a file from your computer
    - Supported formats: MP3, WAV, M4A, FLAC, OGG, WMA (max 25MB)

-3. **⏳ Monitor Progress**
-   - Watch real-time status updates as your file is processed
-   - See progress indicators and estimated completion time
-   - Status updates automatically every 2 seconds

-4. **📊 View Results**
+3. **⚡ Get Instant Results**
+   - Transcription happens immediately - no waiting or polling!
-   - Access detailed transcription results when processing completes
+   - View complete transcription results as soon as processing finishes
-   - View confidence scores and timing information
+   - See confidence scores, detected language, and processing time
-   - Export results in multiple formats (TXT, JSON)
+   - Copy or export results as needed

 ### 🎛️ Whisper Model Options